On the algebraic cobordism spectra MSL and MSp: Tautological Borel elements

-The inverse bijection is given by assigning to a Pontryagin structure first the symplectic Thom structure associated to it by Theorem \ref{T:alpha.beta} and then the the Pontryagin classes theory associated to the symplectic Thom structure by Definition \ref{D:PontryaginClasses}. \end{thm}
+The inverse bijection is given by assigning to a Borel structure first the symplectic Thom structure associated to it by Theorem \ref{T:alpha.beta} and then the the Borel classes theory associated to the symplectic Thom structure by Definition \ref{D:PontryaginClasses}. \end{thm}

-\begin{proof} The chain of associations (\textit{b}) $\to$ (\textit{a}) $\to$ (\textit{c}) $\to$ (\textit{b}) gives the identity because for rank $2$ symplectic bundles the classes $p_{1}(E,\phi)$ given in Definitions \ref{D:sp.thom} and \ref{D:PontryaginClasses} coincide.
+\begin{proof} The chain of associations (\textit{b}) $\to$ (\textit{a}) $\to$ (\textit{c}) $\to$ (\textit{b}) gives the identity because for rank $2$ symplectic bundles the classes $b_{1}(E,\phi)$ given in Definitions \ref{D:sp.thom} and \ref{D:PontryaginClasses} coincide.

 The chain of associations (\textit{c}) $\to$ (\textit{b}) $\to$ (\textit{a}) $\to$ (\textit{c}) gives the identity because for a symplectic bundle $(F,\psi)$ of rank $2r$ on $X$ if we let $\pi \colon HP(F,\psi) \to X$ be the associated quaternionic projective bundle with rank $2$ tautological subbundle $(\shf U,\phi)$, then from the orthogonal direct sum $\pi^{*}(F,\psi) = (\shf U,\phi) \oplus (\shf U,\phi)^{\perp}$ and the axioms we get